by SARAH LIZ (Tidningen Brand – Sweden)

 The students at GlobalaGymnasiet (the Global High school) in Stockholm are highly aware of this possibility.
 The 15th of February will be the day for a new school strike.
 In support of Jagaa (who is attending his last year at the school) and his family who are all at risk of deportation, 600 students between 16 to 18 years old will go on strike.
 Their family, of two adults and two children, has lived together in Sweden since 2010 on a working permit.
 When the father was supposed to renew his permit for the third time, he should have had a chance to get a permanent working permit, but his employer messed up.
 As a result, the family’s opportunity for residency was sabotaged.
 Afterwards, they applied for asylum, but with the strict new rules (and without proof of working documents), they had no room to maneuver and now they will be deported to Mongolia.

-Despite Mongolia being Jagaashomelandthere is a risk he will be excluded because having lived in Sweden for so many years, he does not speak the mother language very well and might have to attend elementary school.
+– Despite Mongolia being Jagaa’s“homeland” there is a risk he will be excluded because having lived in Sweden for so many years, he does not speak the mother language very well and might have to attend elementary school.
 This will be even worse for his little brother who was born in Sweden and lived every since, explains Otto Boldemann and Jonathan Granlöf from the strike committee at the school.

 They don’t doubt that this is the right direction to go.
 In the auditorium four successful assembly meetings have been held, and it even seems that other high schools in Stockholm will join the struggle.

-We hope of course that all the students will go on strike, we have had an assemblies to start organizing the strike and we have a petition on the internet with over 1500 signatures.
+– We hope of course that all the students will go on strike, we have had an assemblies to start organizing the strike and we have a petition on the internet with over 1500 signatures.
 This along with the engaged students at the school and in Stockholm show that support for the strike is huge.
-We dont know if the teachers will participate, as it probably is illegal under their collective contract, but it would be welcomed.
-The strike is to highlight Jagaas case but also other similar cases.
+We don’t know if the teachers will participate, as it probably is illegal under their collective contract, but it would be welcomed.
+The strike is to highlight Jagaa’s case but also other similar cases.
 It is not a strike against the school as such.

 In the past years Globalagymnasiet has arranged several strikes with the aim to bring to light different issues.
 In 2012 the students went on strike in solidarity with their teachers.
 After a rational analysis, they concluded that the new salary contracts would influence their schooling as it relates to their teachers’ working conditions.

-Yes, this is true.
+– Yes, this is true.
 We have this kind of spirit at our school.
-For example, in 2012 we had a school strike with 400 students in support of the teachers situation, and in 2014 we made a blockade against SDU (The right wing populist party Swedish Democrats youth organisation).
+For example, in 2012 we had a school strike with 400 students in support of the teachers’ situation, and in 2014 we made a blockade against SDU (The right wing populist party Swedish Democrats youth organisation).

 The committee also seems to have been inspired by solidarity strikes in 2013 and 2014 organized at a high school in Gävle, a smaller city in Sweden.

-It has worked in the past, the school strike in Gävle in May 2013, in support of the hunger striking Afghan children and teenagers facing deportation, resulted in them being allowed to stay in Sweden.
+– It has worked in the past, the school strike in Gävle in May 2013, in support of the hunger striking Afghan children and teenagers facing deportation, resulted in them being allowed to stay in Sweden.
 We believe and hope that we can impact this situation in the same way.
 The ideal scenario would be that Jagaa and his family are allowed to stay.
 We hope that his case will receive wide attention and that it affects the Migration Board’s decision.
-But we also want to humanize these types of cases as they are becoming increasingly common in Sweden, and where conflicts with employers shatter peoples lives and dreams.
+But we also want to humanize these types of cases as they are becoming increasingly common in Sweden, and where conflicts with employers shatter people’s lives and dreams.

 The students are investing a lot of hope in the strike as a method to force concessions, and their great enthusiasm shines through when they talk about its possibilities to affect the current migrant regimes:

-We are in a political situation with increased skepticism towards immigrants and a government which takes a hard line in its migration policy.
+– We are in a political situation with increased skepticism towards immigrants and a government which takes a hard line in its migration policy.
 We believe that this kind of strike is even more important today when the public debate has changed.
 The reason why we went on strike is that it is a method that works.
-When you cant make your voice heard in elections and are taken less seriously in administrative and political contexts because of your age, then the strike is a method of struggle that gives us the power to influence, something that society has not given us.
+When you can’t make your voice heard in elections and are taken less seriously in administrative and political contexts because of your age, then the strike is a method of struggle that gives us the power to influence, something that society has not given us.
 We want to draw attention to the case as much as possible and instead of discussing with the immigration office behind closed doors, we want to show our support publicly and as powerfully as possible!
 Then this combination of strike and demonstration felt as the best way to go.
 We are happy about the activist spirit that exists at the school and obviously want as many people as possible to get involved in what they are passionate about but we are not striking for “the sake of striking”, we are doing it so that our friend Jagaa and others can stay in Sweden, explain Jonathan and Otto.

 This case, and many with it, tells us that it is clear and plain that a large social network is contesting workfare politics as solution to the problem of integration, not only in Sweden but also in the whole EU.
 In this increasingly constrained system, only employment and employability are considered valuable by the government: you don’t have a job, you’re out of the safety net and furthermore, the country.
 But if integration is synonymous with work, why is it that hundreds of teachers, friends and schoolmates are standing up and protesting, at all costs?
 Jagaa’s family may not fit into the narrow solution for everything that a neo-liberal agenda places in its formulation of problems, such as integration and refugee crisis.
 And therefore, they are now, after 7 years in Sweden, being expelled.
 But with this action the students at Globalagymnasiet show that the authorities’problem definition isn’t the only one.
 What the prevailing system considers priority is dismissed by this event.
-It is not through employability or benefitsentitlement that students value their relationships to one another.
+It is not through employability or benefits’entitlement that students value their relationships to one another.
 They highlight other needs and motives, another priority order which puts the social context, solidarity and the convergence of struggles first.
 And which, if denied, could be the beginning for an escalation of these conflicts.